Mayflower, Arkansas

 Mayflower is a city in Faulkner County, Arkansas, United States.
 The population was 2,234 at the 2010 census, up from 1,631 at the 2000 census.
+It is located in the Central Arkansas region.

 History

 Mayflower is a small town located along Interstate 40 southeast of Conway (Faulkner County) and northwest of Little Rock (Pulaski County).
 Located on the southwestern edge of Lake Conway, Mayflower is particularly known for its fishing.
 Like many of the smaller towns of Faulkner County, such as Vilonia and Greenbrier, Mayflower offers a rural lifestyle within a short drive of Conway and Little Rock, where many of its residents commute to work.
 It was incorporated as a town in Arkansas on March 6, 1928.